shubhattin/os-config/linux/arch/CLI.md

 ### Using Stow for dotfile management

-Install using `sudo dnf install stow`
+Install using `sudo pacman -S stow`

 Run command in the directory you have stored your dotfiles(the filestructure should correspond to $HOME directory).
 You need to run this command after each change made to the dotfiles.